Mastek Blog

 • Location Scoring

-AI leverages open data sources to analyse the interplay between demographic factors of a certain location and the success of their operations in that area.
+AI leverages open data sources to analyse the interplay between demographic factors of a certain location and the success of its operations in that area.

 3. Marketing